-Innovate in multidisciplinary teams to kick-start new dementia research
+Work in multidisciplinary teams to generate new findings in dementia research

 - 4 online cohort analysis workshops